 Spinach is safe for chickens, but only in moderation.
 This means a small amount of spinach at each feeding.

 Spinach contains oxalic acid, which is an organic compound found naturally in them.
 The compound can interfere with other minerals in the body.
 One of the minerals is calcium, which is essential for the health of the chickens and also egg production.
-The oxalic acid will prevent the absorption of calcium in the body.
+Oxalic acid will prevent the absorption of calcium in the body.

 Laying hens and baby chickens require a lot of calcium in their diet.
 Without enough calcium, laying hens will produce low-quality eggs.
 This will result in eggs that are small and don’t taste that good.